living in czech republic

-10. There is a lot more to the Czech Republic than Prague.
+10. there is a lot more to Czech Republic than prague

-Before I moved here, I had only ever heard of Prague but over the past 12 months I have had the privilege of discovering the lesser known towns and cities of the Czech Republic.
+Before moving to Czech Republic, I had only ever heard of Prague but over the past 12 months I have had the privilege of discovering the lesser known towns and cities of the Czech Republic.
 I adore the city of Brno, as well as charming Olomouc and the wine town of Mikulov.
 Once you get out of Prague you start to discover the authentic Czech Republic and not one designed for tourists, as beautiful as Prague is, I can honestly say the rest of the country is pretty incredible too.